MSQOM2025/Honest-Adaptive-Energy-Test/README.md

 # Honest Adaptive Energy Testing

 This repository contains the official R implementation and simulation environment for the paper:
-**"Honest Adaptive Energy Testing: A Split-Group Framework to Correct Selection Bias in Multi-Sample Comparisons"**
+**"Honest Adaptive Energy Testing: A Partitioned Inference Protocol to Correct Selection-Induced Bias"**

 ## Overview
 Standard non-parametric energy statistics often require tuning parameters (such as the distance exponent $\alpha$) to maximize power.
 However, selecting these parameters on a full dataset leads to a significant "Selection Bias," inflating Type I error rates.